Interface In Java Interview Questions

 • For example, <interfaceName>.<memberName> from any other class

-Can we modify variables defined inside Interface?
+Can we modify variables defined inside the Interface?

-• Since variables defined inside the interface are final therefore we cannot change the value of these variables anywhere (simple OOPS concept)
+• Since variables defined inside the interface are final, therefore we cannot change the value of these variables anywhere (simple OOPS concept)

 • If we try to change the value, the compiler throws an error